COUNTRY PROFILE

 • The public debt-to-GDP ratio in Nigeria rose to 37.5% in 2022, standing below the regional average of 54.5%.

-In 2022, total consumer-oriented food imports amounted to about US$1.8 billion, and of this, the United States exported US$58 million.
 The country maintains a ban on some food and agricultural products including frozen poultry, beef, pork, eggs, vegetable oils, and spaghetti/noodles.
 Major consumer-oriented imports included dairy products, seafood, spirits, soups, bakery ingredients, and other food preparations.
-While there is a large potential consumer base, purchasing power and patronage of the hotel, restaurant and institutional (HRI) sector has been challenged by a depreciating naira, insecurity, foreign exchange scarcity, inadequate public infrastructure, and supply chain constraints.
+While there is a large potential consumer base, purchasing power and patronage of the hotel, restaurant, and institutional (HRI) sector has been challenged by a depreciating naira, insecurity, foreign exchange scarcity, inadequate public infrastructure, and supply chain constraints.

 Market Opportunities and Key Issues for Processed Food Exporters in Nigeria